 But, looking back, I spent too much.
 There are many things that define what your marriage is and how successful it will be.

-Your love for your spouse is not defined by how much you spent on one piece of symbolic jewelry.
+Your love for your spouse is not defined by how much you spend on one piece of symbolic jewelry.

 This time, I got something much more understated.
 I spent enough; I spent what I needed to do to get the job done.
 Spending ten times as much would not make me any better of a husband or demonstrate my love ten times as much.

-If you’re defining your love through a ring, you have your priorities wrong.
+If you’re defining your love through one ring, you have your priorities wrong.

 If you like this ring and want something similar, I ordered mine through Shelli Hoggarth Designs.